Are you ready for your car to become a self-driving chauffeur?

 Cameras used in self-driving cars have the highest resolution of any sensor.
 The data processed by cameras and computer vision software can help identify edge-case scenarios and detailed information of the car’s surroundings.

-Unfortunately, cameras don’t work as well when visibility is low, such as in a storm, fog or even dense smog.
+Unfortunately, cameras don’t work as well when visibility is low, such as in a storm, fog or smog.
 Thankfully self-driving cars have been built with redundant systems to fall back on when one or more systems aren’t functioning properly.

 Self-driving cars today also have hardware to enable GPS tracking, ultrasonic sensors for object detection, and IMU (inertial measurement unit) to measure the car’s velocity.